2445267945/CodeFix/README_EN.md

 * How should multiple Agents share the same Permission, Action, and Workspace infrastructure?
 * How can low-level Agent events be transformed into a UI that users can actually understand?

-Because of this, CodeFix focuses on **Agent Engineering / Agent Runtime / Control Plane**, rather than simply wrapping an LLM API.
+Because of this, Cando focuses on **Agent Engineering / Agent Runtime / Control Plane**, rather than simply wrapping an LLM API.

 ---